bluesky-social/indigo/cmd/tap/README.md

 When a repo is added (via `/add-repos`, full network mode, or collection discovery):

-1. **Historical backfill**: Nexus fetches the full repo from the account's PDS using `com.atproto.sync.getRepo`
+1. **Historical backfill**: Tap fetches the full repo from the account's PDS using `com.atproto.sync.getRepo`
 2. **Live event buffering**: Any firehose events for this repo during backfill are held in memory
 3. **Ordering guarantee**: Historical events (marked `live: false`) are delivered first
 4. **Cutover**: After historical events complete, buffered live events are drained